 - 1.1 The need to review arrangements for corporate governance and internal control and to produce the Annual Governance Statement (AGS), attached as Appendix 1, is given statutory backing by the Accounts and Audit Regulations 2006.
 The CIPFA/SOLACE governance framework 'Delivering Good Governance in Local Government' brings together an underlying set of legislative requirements, governance principles and management processes.
 Crucially, it states that good governance relates to the whole organisation. - 1.2 CIPFA has assigned proper practice status to the governance framework.
 It outlines six core principles of governance focusing on the systems and processes for the direction and control of the organisation and its activities through which it accounts to, engages with and (where applicable) leads the community.
 The degree to which the authority follows these principles should be declared in its Annual Governance Statement.
-It is this statement that has the legal backing of Regulation 4 of the Accounts and Audit Regulations. - 1.3 The Audit Commission has stated that the arrangements required for gathering assurances for the preparation of the annual governance statement provide an opportunity for authorities to consider the robustness of their governance arrangements.
-In doing so, authorities need to recognise that this is a corporate issue, affecting everyone in the organisation.
-It is also important to recognise that the purpose of the annual governance statement is not just to be 'compliant', but also to provide an accurate representation of the arrangements in place during the year and to highlight those areas where improvement is required.
-This will also demonstrate to stakeholders what those arrangements are. - 1.4 The internal control framework extends beyond financial controls to include all aspects of the conduct of the Council's business and takes the form of a review of the effectiveness of the internal control systems.
-Statutory guidance requires the AGS to be signed by the most senior officer (Chief Executive Officer) and the most senior Member of the Council (the Leader) at the same time as the Statement of Accounts is approved.
-A draft of the Annual Governance Statement is attached as an appendix to this report. - 1.4 The Chartered Institute of Public Finance (CIPFA) and Society of Local Authority Chief Executives (SOLACE) published guidance to help authorities prepare the AGS.
-This statement constitutes "proper practice" under the 2006 Regulations.
-It is deliberately not prescriptive and authorities are encouraged to determine the exact form and content for much of the AGS for reporting with their accounts.
+It is this statement that has the legal backing of Regulation 4 of the Accounts and Audit Regulations.
+The Annual Governance Statement (AGS) sets out the framework within which internal control is managed and reviewed and the main components of the system, including the arrangements for internal audit.
+The AGS also identifies any areas of significant weakness in internal controls, and areas for improvement, and the actions taken to remedy these. - 1.3 The Annual Governance Statement relates to the system of governance arrangements and internal control as it applied during the financial year in this case, the 2013/14 financial year. - 1.4 The Audit Commission's Code of Audit Practice states that the AGS and underlying process will form a key piece of evidence for auditors' work on the authority's arrangements to secure economy, efficiency and effectiveness.
+In summary, the AGS will form an increasingly important part of the external auditors' work and subsequent opinion on the control arrangements of the Council.